Exact tunneling splittings from symmetrized path integrals: Methods

-We note in passing that the symmetrized partition functions used here also arise in the context of bosonic and fermionic symmetrization.\cite{FeynmanStatMech} For example, \eqn{eq:chi-ortho-2} evaluated for the totally symmetric irrep of the complete nuclear permutation-inversion (CNPI) group\cite{BunkerBook} gives the bosonic partition function; evaluated for the antisymmetric irrep, it gives the fermionic partition function.\footnote{Here, we are not required to subtract terms of a similar magnitude, and so do not suffer from the fermionic sign problem.} Other irreps could be ascribed to hypothetical particles with more exotic symmetries.
+We note in passing that the symmetrized partition functions used here also arise in the context of bosonic and fermionic quantum statistics.\cite{FeynmanStatMech} For example, \eqn{eq:chi-ortho-2} evaluated for the totally symmetric irrep of the complete nuclear permutation-inversion (CNPI) group\cite{BunkerBook} is the contribution to the bosonic partition function from the states that have a totally symmetric nuclear spin part; evaluated for the antisymmetric irrep, it gives the contribution from the states with an antisymmetric nuclear spin part.
+The contributions to the fermionic partition function can be obtained in an equivalent way.\footnote{Here, we are not required to subtract terms of a similar magnitude, and so do not suffer from the fermionic sign problem.} Other irreps could be paired with nuclear spin states of different symmetries or ascribed to hypothetical particles with more exotic quantum statistics.
 Due to this formal connection, we could in principle make use of PIMC\cite{Ceperley1995PathIntegrals} and PIMD methods \cite{Runeson2018Fermions,Hirshberg2019bosons} developed for simulating the quantum thermodynamics of bosonic and fermionic systems.
 For now, however, it seems more pragmatic to use the PIMD formulation presented in this section, combined with thermodynamic integration (TI) as described in \sref{ti}.